mohamednizzad/image-engeering-with-amazon-nova-canvas/README.md

 - File system manages output storage and organization
 - Image display component renders generated images
 - Error handling system manages failures at each step

+## Acknowledgement
+I sincerely acknowledge AWS' official github repo [Amazon Nova model cookbook](https://github.com/aws-samples/amazon-nova-samples/tree/main) for the documentation with working examples.
+And also the amazon_image_gen.py file within this repository is from the above official repo.

 ---